piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 Getting Started
 ---------------

-OK, so let's start explaining from the `parameters`, the `themes` will be discussed after that:
+OK, so let's start explaining from the top - the `parameters` element.

 ### Parameters